 We have a reservation at a Group Campground at River Island State Park just south of Lake Havasu for the night of April 4, 2019.
 Directions will be provided to drivers.
-Although we have a reservation at Black Canyon Group and Equestrian Campground for the first night on the road, that campground is a 10 mile detour off the road and we may decide just to camp on the route.
+Although we have a reservation at Black Canyon Group and Equestrian Campground for the first night on the road (April 5), that campground is a 10 mile detour off the road and we may decide just to camp on the route.
 This is the beauty of driving this route — there are many established campgrounds along the way, and you can camp anywhere that is available.
 We will camp at the Afton Canyon BLM Campground on the evening of April 6.
 All of these campgrounds have toilet facilities, campfire rings and shade structures.

 We will travel with several four wheel drive vehicles, including a military transport truck, in which we can carry all of our group gear and as much personal gear as we need.
 The road is not a hardcore four-wheel-drive rock crawling experience, and is more of a jeep trail for most of its length.
 However 4WD is required for safety.
 We have several parents with 4WD vehicles and can accommodate up to 7 vehicles and/or 25 people total without a special use permit.
 All vehicles will be inspected for safety and must have a full-sized spare tire.
 We will have handheld Ham radios for communication, although cell coverage is available (on and off) much of the way.

 If you are interested in going, please sign up using this link.
 We hope you can join us!

 Mr. Nylen and Mr. Toepper, trip organizers